We are the Immigration Advice Service

 If you are unsure about the most appropriate option for you, contact an IAS immigration lawyer for expert advice and help with your circumstances.

-Here at the Immigration Advice Service, our lawyers are trained to the highest standards and are experienced in all areas of Irish immigration law.
+Here at the Immigration Advice Service, our lawyers and consultants are trained to the highest standards and are experienced in all areas of Irish immigration law.
 We are confident that we will deliver the results you are looking for.

 For immediate expert help on any immigration issue, please do not hesitate to contact us on (+353) 061 518 025.